Compare the best internet service providers in Houston. Find fiber, cable, and wireless options.

 Compare 11 internet providers serving over 2.3 million Houston residents.
 Find cable, fiber, 5G, fixed wireless, and satellite plans with speeds from 25 Mbps to 5 Gbps.

 Xfinity is the most widely available internet provider in Houston, offering cable plans up to 2 Gbps across the majority of the metro area.
-Houston residents with AT&T Fiber access should strongly consider it for symmetrical speeds and no data caps.
-T-Mobile 5G Home Internet is the top budget option at $50/month flat, while Optimum cable is expanding in parts of the metro.
+Houston residents with AT&T Fiber access should strongly consider it for symmetrical speeds.
+No data caps.
+T-Mobile5G Home Internet is the top budget option at $50/month flat, while Optimum cable is expanding in parts of the metro.
 For outer suburbs and rural areas, Rise Broadband fixed wireless and satellite providers like Starlink fill coverage gaps.

 Key Takeaways